ernstnaezer/anwb-price-watcher/README.md

 # ANWB Dynamic Energy Pricing Alert

-This project provides code to monitor today's prices of [ANWB Energie](https://www.anwb.nl/huis/energie/anwb-energie).
+This project provides code to monitor today's prices of [ANWB Energie](https://www.anwb.nl/huis/energie/anwb-energie) and to push out a Slack alerts when prices are too high for your taste, allowing you time to turn off stuff and put on an extra sweater for the day ⛄️.

 ANWB Energie is a dynamic pricing contract, so power and gas prices vary per day / hour.
 You can view the current prices in this handy [graph](https://energie.anwb.nl/actuele-tarieven).

-Prices are updated every morning around 6am for the next 24hr.
-A CRON job pulls their API and pushes out a Slack alerts when prices are too high for your taste, allowing you time to turn off stuff and pull out an extra sweater for the day ⛄️.
+Prices are updated every morning around 6am for the next 24hr, this CRON job pulls their API and notifies you when prices go over your threshold, saving you time and hassle to check it yourself every day.

 ## How to DID 🛠️
-To host this code for yourself, you'll need a [Slack](https://slack.com), setup [Web hook integrations](https://api.slack.com/messaging/webhooks) and sign up for [repeat.dev](https://repeat.dev).
+To host this code, you'll need a [Slack](https://slack.com), setup [Web hook integrations](https://api.slack.com/messaging/webhooks) and sign up for [repeat.dev](https://repeat.dev).
 Given the low volume of repeats and messages, all should be free.

 Once you have your accounts and channel integration ready, the following steps should get you going: